mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 * View element properties
 * Trigger a workflow from a page or via a microflow
 * Export a workflow to an image
-* Switching between portrait and landscape editor orientation
+* Switch between portrait and landscape editor orientation

 ### 3.1 Opening a Workflow